3dcitydb/3dcitydb-docs/source/overview/main-features.rst

    it can later be used e.g. to derive SmartBuildings or to form 3D solids by extrusion [DBBF2005]_.
 Buildings can be assigned addresses that are also stored in the 3D city database.
-Their implemen­tation refers to the OASIS xAL Standard, which maps the address formats of the different countries into a unified XML schema.
+Their implementation refers to the OASIS xAL Standard, which maps the address formats of the different countries into a unified XML schema.
    In order to model whole complexes of buildings, single buildings can be aggregated to form special building groups.
 The same complex modelling applies to the other CityGML feature types like bridges, tunnels, transportation and vegetation objects, and water bodies.

--  **Complex digital terrain models:** DTMs may be represented in four different ways in CityGML and therefore also in the 3D city database: regular grids, triangular irregular networks (TINs), 3D mass points and 3D break lines.
+**Complex digital terrain models (DTM)**
+   DTMs may be represented in four different ways in CityGML and therefore also in the 3D city database: regular grids, triangular irregular networks (TINs), 3D mass points and 3D break lines.
 For every level of detail, a complex DTM consisting of any number of DTM components and DTM types can be defined.
 Besides, it is possible to combine certain kinds of DTM representations for the same geographic area with each other (e.g. mass points and break lines or grids and break lines).
-In Oracle Spatial (but not Locator) Grid-based DTMs may be of arbitrary size and are composed from separate tiles to a single overall grid using the Oracle GeoRaster functionality.
-Please note that the Import/Export tool provides functions to read and write TIN, mass point, and break line DTM components, but not for raster based DTMs.
+Please note that the Importer/Exporter tool provides functions to read and write TIN, mass point, and break line DTM components, but not for raster based DTMs.
-   GeoRaster data would have to be imported and exported using other tools from e.g. Oracle, ESRI, or Safe Software.
+   GeoRaster data would have to be imported and exported using other tools from e.g. PostgreSQL, Oracle, ESRI, or Safe Software.

--  **Support of different kinds of multi-representations: Levels of detail, different appearances, (and with Oracle RDBMS only) planning versions and history**: Every geoobject as well as the DTM can be represented in five different resolution or fidelity steps (Levels of Detail, LOD).
+**Support for five different Levels of Detail (LODs)** Every geo-object as well as the DTM can be represented in five different resolution or fidelity steps (Levels of Detail, LOD).
 With increasing LOD, objects do not only obtain a more precise and finer geometry, but do also gain a thematic refinement.

+**Support for appearance data**
-   Different appearance data may be stored for each city object**:
+   Different appearance data may be stored for each city object.
    Appearance relates to any surface-based theme, e.g. infrared radiation or noise pollution, not just visual properties.
 Consequently, data provided by appearances can be used as input for both presentation and